Fundamentals of Non-Destructive Assay for International Safeguards

 Who Should Apply: Preference will be given to individuals who have responsibilities within an SSAC.
 The course will be taught in English, so candidates should be proficient in written and spoken English.
 Individuals should also have a basic understanding of the physics of nuclear radiation.

 How to Apply: To apply for this course, please visit https://nonproliferationportal.com.
 The application link, as well as other course information, is located at the bottom of the homepage.
 Please note that you do not need to register for access to the nonproliferation portal in order to complete and submit the application.
-Applicants will be selected and notified of their acceptance to the course by email in the early May timeframe.
+Applicants will be selected and notified of their acceptance to the course by email.

 Tuition: U.S. Department of Energy/National Nuclear Security Administration’s International Nuclear Safeguards Engagement Program will sponsor the cost for travel and participation in the course for certain countries.
 There are no tuition fees and all course materials and local transportation will be provided.